MurrayPendergrass/MurrayPendergrass/README.md

 # About Me
 * I am interested in using data science, machine learning, programming, and actuarial science to add value to a team whose values align with my own while working on projects that I find engaging!
 * I graduated in 2018 from Western Washington University with a Master of Science in Mathematics.
 I studied advanced theoretical mathematics and did my thesis on sheaf cohomology.
-* I recently applied to the University of Washington Certificate in Data Science to stay current on statistical methods and machine learning techniques.
-Classes will be online in evenings allowing me to work and learn in tandem.
+* I recently started the University of Washington Certificate in Data Science to stay current on statistical methods and machine learning techniques.
+Classes will be online in evenings allowing me to work full time and learn in tandem.

 # More
 Check out my website <br>